\n\n\n\n\n\n\n\n\n

 However, it does not end here.
 Anthocyanins, catechins, and flavonoids (flavones, flavanone & cocoa flavanols) are very important for fascia health as well.

 It is also important to know what not to eat & what foods Fascia does not like.
+Check Barbara’s e-book on fascia and soft tissue nutrition here.

 What foods help with tight fascia?

-Fascia also likes catechins, so foods like berries, cocoa, and tea are great for fascia.
-Yet be careful with sugar as the fascia does not like sugar – it creates inflammation and more adhesion in your fascia.
-You want to preserve the glide between your fascia & muscles, and sugar will give you the opposite – tightness and adhesions.
+Yet be careful with sugar.
+Fascia does not like sugar – it creates inflammation and more adhesion in the connective tissue.
+You want to support the glide between your fascia & muscles, and sugar will give you the opposite – tightness and adhesions.

 Does fascial training actually work?

-How can I improve my fascial fitness & fascia health??
+How can I improve my fascia health?